-Most courses are available online—learn by term—with the remaining courses taught as hybrids.
+Most courses are available online with the remaining courses taught as hybrids.
 BCTC’s IECE faculty offer courses that challenge and build the student’s skills.
 All BCTC IEC online classes have the same course shell set up making the program easy to navigate as an online student.
 Each course is also set up to include tutorial videos on how to be an online student in the IEC program.

 All new incoming IEC students must attend NEW IEC Student Orientation prior to semester starting dates.
 If you do not attend, you will be dropped from the class the day after the last IEC Orientation for the semester.
 There are no exceptions.

 Please RSVP for Spring , 2017 IEC Orientation by emailing Maria Rutherford at email@example.com

 6:00-8:00 p.m.
 Library

 Maria is in the front foyer

 Students enrolled in IECE courses must have the following forms on file and kept current for two years or as long as active in IECE courses.
 If a student skips a semester, the background checks must be renewed.

 Please contact: firstname.lastname@example.org for Background Packet